CarsonCraig/2DCellularAutomata/README.md

 When grey is selected:

 	Use mouse wheel to change the colour mappings.

 	On the right side select the size of grid.

+&nbsp;

 When a colour other than grey is selected:

 	-Change the selected colour's neighbourhood by hovering the mouse over a numbered square and selecting the number on the keyboard you wish to switch it to.